-Website: Adult Learning Australia
+Adult Learning Australia

 ACE DisAbility Newtork

-The ACE DisAbility Network supports Learn Local organisations to better meet the diverse needs of learners with a variety of disabilities by educating and supporting the Learn Local sector to develop inclusive policy and practice.
+The ACE DisAbility Network supports Learn Local providers to better meet the diverse needs of learners with a variety of disabilities by educating and supporting the Learn Local sector to develop inclusive policy and practice.
 Topics include: Disability awareness definitions, services and technical support services; legislation and obligations; classroom resources; services and support; funding options.
 The Network supports and assists the community by: promoting information sharing with respect to disability; providing training and professional development on a wide range of disability issues; promoting the development of strong networks that strengthen and improve service delivery to people with disability; providing support, advice and practical assistance to adult education and community providers in order that they may work more effectively with people with disability

-Website: ACE DisAbility Network
+ACE DisAbility Network

 Career Education Association of Victoria (CEAV)